hharte/mm_manager/README.md

 The `mm_manager` has been tested with a Nortel Multi-Pay (coin, credit card) Terminal with both V1.0 Control PCP (Through-hole, 1.20 firmware) and V1.1 Control PCP (Surface-mount, 2.11 firmware.)
-It partially works with other firmware versions, see table for limitations:
+It partially works with other terminal types and firmware versions, see table for limitations:

 <table>